PolpOnline/monitor/README.md

 Use [Nixpacks](https://nixpacks.com/docs/getting-started)
 to build the frontend and backend images and run them with Docker

-Note that they require some configuration in `.env` files, see the example files in the `src/backend` and `src/frontend` directories.
+Note that the project requires configuration in `.env` files, see the example files in the `src/backend` and `src/frontend` directories.

-More specifically, the backend requires both a redis and a postgres database and API keys for some SMTP Server.
+### Frontend
+The frontend optionally requires the following environment variables to be set:
+- `VITE_TOLGEE_API_URL` - the URL of the Tolgee API
+- `VITE_TOLGEE_API_KEY` - the API key for the Tolgee API

+These two are only required if you want to do development.

+### Backend
+The backend requires the following environment variables to be set:
+- `DATABASE_URL` - a Postgres database URL
+- `REDIS_URL` - a Redis database URL
+- `EMAIL_*` - SMTP server configuration to send email notifications when a system is down
+- `COOKIE_KEY` - a 64-byte key to encrypt cookies (see below for instructions on how to generate one)
+- `SITE_URL` - the URL of the frontend site

 Note that the backend requires the `PRODUCTION` environment variable to be set to true to send emails.

-### Generate a cookie key
+#### Generate a cookie key
 To generate a cookie key,
 you need to spin up a new Rust project with `cargo new your_project_name` and paste the following code: